openeduhub/oeh-search-etl/Readme.md

 `pip3 install -r requirements.txt`

+As a last step, set up your config variables by copying the example and modify it if necessary `cp etl/converter/.env.example etl/converter/.env`

 - crawler can be run with `scrapy crawl <spider-name>`.
 It assumes that you have the postgres database running, so you should run the `docker-compose up` command from before.

 ## Building a Crawler